FAForever/ice-adapter/README.md

     "local_game_udp_port" : /* int: The UDP port opened for the game to connect to */ "ice_agent": {/* Information about the IceAgent for this peer */ "state": /* string: The connection state*/
-      "peer_connected_to_me": /* bool: Is the remote peer connected to me?
+      "datachannel_open": /* bool: Is the remote peer connected to me?
 Determined by receiving a ping or ICE state is Ready */
-      "connected_to_peer": /* bool: Am I connected to the peer?
-Determined by having a candidate pair */ "local_candidate": /* string: The local connection information negotiated */ "remote_candidate": /* string: The remote connection information negotiated */ "time_to_connected": /* double: The time it took to connect to the peer */ }
+      "loc_cand_addr": /* string: The local address used for the connection */ "rem_cand_addr": /* string: The remote address used for the connection */ "time_to_connected": /* double: The time it took to connect to the peer in seconds */ }
     },
   ...